gioGarbe/ECT-QST/README.md

 Enhanced Compressive Threshold Quantum State Tomography (ECT-QST) is a procedure enabling quantum state tomography of systems of qudits while optimizing the number of **measurement settings** to be used.
 It is based on ideas from [threshold quantum state tomography (tQST)](https://doi.org/10.1063/5.0219143), which is a procedure that performs quantum state tomography optimizing the number of **projective measurements**.

+A preprint detailing ECT-QST approach has been [accepted in Physical Review A](https://journals.aps.org/pra/accepted/e0079Y4bLd81448f52d50ba56779a956aa694bff2).
-A preprint detailing ECT-QST approach is available on [arXiv](https://arxiv.org/abs/2502.10031).
+A preprint is available on [arXiv](https://arxiv.org/abs/2502.10031).

 The main files of the distribution are imported as
 ```